4 Summer Salad Wrap Recipes for Omnivores and Vegetarians

 - The problem likely to be experienced by serving grated carrot is that it is prone to oxidising and turning brownish in colour.
 This is prevented by an acidic liquid, such as citrus fruit juice or vinegar.
-In this instance, one teaspoon of apple cider vinegar was added to a bowl in to which the freshly grated carrot and roughly chopped cilantro/coriander leaf were added.
+In this instance, 1 teaspoon of apple cider vinegar was added to a bowl into which the freshly grated carrot and roughly chopped cilantro/coriander leaf were added.
 Stir well and drain off the excess vinegar before serving.
 Lemon juice, lime juice, and white wine vinegar would all serve a similar purpose.

-Tray #3) Out on the Summer Seas
+Platter 3: Out on the Summer Seas

 Summer Seafood Salad Wrap Platter: Shrimp and Pineapple